By Evelyn French

 Believing that every child deserves to be loved and nurtured as long as life on earth lasts, Ann and George have taken into their hearts and home some children with very brief life expectancies.
 Each time, superlative care has prolonged life far beyond what they had been prepared to expect.

 Three times, a child who had lived years instead of weeks has been called home to be whole with his Creator.

 Ann’s eyes filled with tears as she cradled little Holly in her arms as we talked.
 Holly is slowly losing her struggle for life in spite of all medical science can do.
 “At least she will know in Heaven that she was loved and cherished for more than three years.
 We knew from the beginning she could not live to grow up.”

 Some of the young people are involved in Special Olympics, skiing, bowling, and bicycling.
 Martin has a nurturing personality and the physical ability to work in a rest home.

 Most of the young people will live out their lives, whether short or long, with twenty-four-hour care.
 Each is recognized as a child of God, and respected and loved as such.
 This is evident in the open affection and respect the diverse members of this family show for each other.
 One thing’s for sure.
 For as long as God allows these family members to live together, they will all be at Mass on Sunday.

 Evelyn French is a retired nurse who has been writing from Colorado Spring for the last 28 years.
 She is the author of A Treasury of Plays to Celebrate Our Faith, the mother of eight children, and a convert to Catholicism.
 She writes on topics of faith to inspire others.

-This article and others like it can be found at clmagazine.org/topic/human-dignity/seven-suggestions-for-recognizing-the-personhood-of-the-preborn.
+This article, and others like it, can be found on the Celebrate Life Magazine website at clmagazine.org/topic/human-dignity/this-family-goes-to-mass.